eugen-cc/cust/README.md

 ### Simple Customer Management

-This demo is based on a spring boot application.
+This demo is based on a Spring Boot application.

 Used frameworks:
 * Spring Boot
 * Spring MVC
 * Spring Data
-* Thymleaf
+* Thymeleaf
 * Apache Maven
 ##
 ##### BUILD and RUN